OriginCodeAcademy/Cohort4/Projects/Week 1/02-AstroWeightCalculator-jQuery/README.md

   2a.
 Initialize an empty git repository in `02-AstroWeightCalculator-jQuery` by running `git init` in the command prompt.
   2b.
 Create a repository on GitHub called `02-AstroWeightCalculator-jQuery` and follow the instructions to add a remote origin.
 3. Open this folder in your favorite text editor (Ours is Sublime!)
 4. Create an `index.html` file and a corresponding `index.js` file.
+Add an external style sheet named `styles.css`.
 5. Create a basic HTML page, and make sure it has the following HTML elements.
    - An `input` element for the user to enter their weight.
    - A `select` element for the user to select a planet, populated with `option` elements where the value attribute is set to the surface gravity for that planet, and the content inside of the `option` elements represents the name of that planet.